skalwaghe-56/cocoindex/docs/docs/targets/postgres.md

 *   `table_name` (`str`, optional): The name of the table to store to.
 If unspecified, will use the table name `[${AppNamespace}__]${FlowName}__${TargetName}`, e.g. `DemoFlow__doc_embeddings` or `Staging__DemoFlow__doc_embeddings`.

+*   `schema` (`str`, optional): The PostgreSQL schema to create the table in.
+If unspecified, the table will be created in the default schema (usually `public`).
+When specified, `table_name` must also be explicitly specified.
+CocoIndex will automatically create the schema if it doesn't exist.

 ## Example
 <ExampleButton
   href="https://github.com/cocoindex-io/cocoindex/tree/main/examples/text_embedding"